SEPTA Key: Technology and use

 A card can be loaded with a weekly, monthly or single day pass.
 Unlike the older paper passes, SEPTA Key imposes a limit on how many trips a rider can take on a pass (56 for a weekly pass, 240 for a monthly pass, 8 for a One Day Convenience Pass, and 10 for a One Day Independence Pass).
 This is designed to prevent sharing of cards.
 The system also has a "Travel Wallet" feature in which riders can load money on the card and have the fare for each trip deducted from the balance when the card is presented.
 The Travel Wallet fare is discounted from the cash fare and costs the same as a token on transit and a ticket purchased in advance on Regional Rail.

 The system was designed to keep most of SEPTA's existing fare collection practices in place.
 For example, the system can automatically detect if a rider is transferring from another route and charge the transfer fee instead of the full fare.

 The SEPTA Key Student Fare Card program provides K-12 students with a SEPTA Key card that can be used for up to 8 trips per school day.
-Cards can be upgraded to be used on Regional Rail.
+Cards now do not have to be upgraded to be used on Regional Rail.
 The SEPTA Key University Pass is a discount transit pass for college students at participating colleges.
 Colleges participating in the SEPTA Key University Pass program include University of Pennsylvania, Temple University, Drexel University, University of the Arts, and University of the Sciences.

 SEPTA Key is accepted on all SEPTA rapid transit lines (Broad Street, Market-Frankford, Norristown), buses, trolleys, trackless trolleys, and Regional Rail.
 SEPTA Key cards were formerly accepted on DART First State buses in northern New Castle County, Delaware.
 Starting January 1, 2021, SEPTA Key cards were no longer accepted on DART First State buses because the fareboxes cannot read the card to confirm the purchase of a TrailPass and due to widespread fraudulent use.